grame-cncm/faustdoc/src/manual/syntax.md

 #### Divide Primitive

 The `/` primitive can be used to divide two signals.
+The function always promote its arguments to *float*.

 * **Type:** \(\mathbb{S}^{2}\rightarrow\mathbb{S}^{1}\)
 * **Mathematical Description:** \(y(t)=x_{1}(t)/{x_{2}(t)}\)